Vraj1103/spur/README.md

 1. **Strategy Pattern for Chat**: Instead of hardcoding the LLM logic in the controller, we use a Strategy pattern.
 This makes it trivial to swap out "GPT-4o" for a "RAG Agent" or "Rule-based Bot" based on user intent or configuration.
 2. **Dual-Mode Responses**: The `/message` endpoint supports both **Server-Sent Events (SSE)** for real-time streaming and standard JSON responses, handled dynamically based on the `?stream=true` query param.
-3. **Self-Healing Keep-Alive**: A background service pings the application to prevent sleep on free-tier hosting providers (like Render).

 ---

 ## 🤖 LLM Notes